by-covid/BY-COVID_WP5_T5.2_baseline-use-case/README.md

 -   **Input**:
     -   `cohort_data`
 -   **Output**:
-    -   `missing_profile`
     -   `DQA.html`

 A data quality assessment on the `cohort_data` is performed and an interactive html report (`DQA.html`) is created.
 This report provides an overview of the data and includes dataset statistics, variable types, missing data profiles and potential alerts.
-A database table `missing_profile` is created in the `BY-COVID-WP5-BaselineUseCase-VE.duckdb` DuckDB database, to save the missing data profile for use in the imputation process (`3_imputation_missing_values.QMD`).

 #### Validation